Andrea Vieira

-Andrea Chahad Guedes Vieira (born 5 February 1971) is a former tennis player from Brazil.
+Andrea Chahad Guedes Vieira, also known as Dadá Vieira(born 5 February 1971) is a former tennis player from Brazil.

 She upset Hana Mandlikova in the first round of the 1989 French Open and reached the third round of that tournament.
 That November, she reached a career-best ranking of world No. 76.
 She also represented Brazil in the 1992 Summer Olympics.